JSON_EXTRACT_PATH_TEXT function

 Return type

-The following example returns an error because the JSON is invalid.
+To return an error because the JSON is invalid, use the following example.

 , where the

-value retrieved is at the third level.
+value retrieved is at the third level, use the following example.
 This sample is formatted with a JSON lint tool, to make it easier to read.

 formatted with a JSON lint tool.